hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/20_RESPONSIVE_CO-OPERATION.md

 Mr. Tilak, the commentator of the Gita, to solve the riddle and have no mental reservations towards those in England who were well-disposed towards India.
-Mr. Tilak repHed that disappointment should not be
+Mr. Tilak replied that disappointment should not be